 What is a "Pét-Nat"?

-Short for "Pétillan Naturel", this phrase is simply the old fashioned way for "Méthode Ancestrale" (French for Ancestral Method) way of making sparkling wine.
+Pét-Nat short for "Pétillan Naturel", is a phrase that refers to the old fashioned way for "Méthode Ancestrale" (French for Ancestral Method) which is simply sparkling wine.
 Bottling the wine prior to fermentation completion produces carbon dioxide from the natural sugars in the grapes.
 This natural process gives the wine a fizzy and refreshing taste.
 Perfect for a hot summers day but acceptable for any occasion.

 Should I get (insert favorite conventional wine grape here)?